Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.bep3.v1beta1.AtomicSwap"></a>

 ### AtomicSwap
-Params defines the parameters for the pricefeed module.
+AtomicSwap defines an atomic swap between chains for the pricefeed module.

 | Field | Type | Label | Description |